ron12120/ML_project/README.md

 Our analysis shows that strong passwords are primarily defined by their `length`, with `entropy` and the presence of `uppercase` characters also contributing.
 Weaker passwords, while similarly influenced by `length`, tend to have low `entropy`.
 Surprisingly, the `sequential` feature had no significant impact on password strength.

+## Remark
+After running the models due to the good results, we used another dataset to test the models and got similar results.
+Link to the dataset: https://www.kaggle.com/datasets/morph1max/password-security-sber-dataset

 ## Conclusion

 By applying feature engineering and training machine learning models, we can predict the strength of a given password with extreme accuracy.
 The project demonstrates how important features like common password sequences, entropy, character diversity, and length can help differentiate between weak and strong passwords.
 Using machine learning models, we aim to automate the classification of passwords to improve cybersecurity practices.